 We are also required to publish information to show how we are complying with the three key aspects of the PSED.
 Governors receive information annually to show how our school is complying with our obligations under PSED.
-We will also publish information through the Little Heath School website.
+We will also publish information annually each Autumn through the Little Heath School website.